Full Measure (Breaking Bad): Production

 The episode ends with Jesse's pulling a gun on Gale and firing directly into the screen, with Gale's death not visibly revealed on-screen.
 This led to wide speculation among fans and reviewers that Jesse did not actually kill Gale, but rather aimed away from him and fired the gun.
-However, Gilligan said he never intended for that scene to be a cliffhanger and he thought it clearly conveyed that Gale had died.
+However, Gilligan said he never intended for that scene to be a cliffhanger and he believed it clearly conveyed that Gale had died.

+David Costabile, who portrayed Gale, has stated that he did not initially know his character was to be killed off: "It was quite a sadness when I was informed that my doom was imminent. [...]
+I probably knew about halfway through.
+I think sometimes one has to be sacrificed."

 Reception

 Upon first initial airing, the episode was watched by 1.56 million American viewers, and attained an 18–49 rating/share of 0.7/2.

 Bryan Cranston won his third consecutive Primetime Emmy Award for Outstanding Lead Actor in a Drama Series for his performance in this episode.

 Tim Goodman of the San Francisco Chronicle praised the season's character development, describing the finale as "an exclamation mark on the tortured journey of Jesse".
 Maureen Ryan of the Chicago Tribune believed the episode "mixed action with character beats well."
 Donna Bowman of The A.V.
 Club stated the episode "should cement this season of Breaking Bad as one of television's finest dramatic accomplishments".
 Seth Amitin of IGN gave the episode a 9, saying that "[it] wasn't the best episode this season, but it was still a good one and we got to know more about the rest of the players."

 The finale of the episode (and season), where Jesse Pinkman hesitantly shoots Gale point-blank, was critically acclaimed.
 Stephen Lagioia, writing for Screen Rant, said the moment was a pivotal one for Jesse's character development, calling the scene "a pretty somber and disturbing moment."
 Being called one of the saddest, and most shocking deaths in the series by various critics, Amanda Harding said Gale's death was a turning point in Jesse's and Walter's relationship, and also said the ending further moved Walter into becoming his darker persona, Heisenberg.

 In 2019, The Ringer ranked "Full Measure" as the second best out of the 62 total Breaking Bad episodes.
 Vulture ranked it 17th overall.

+In 2025, Milo Pope of Metro called the episode's ending "The greatest cliffhanger in TV history," saying it "can rip out your heart and dump it right in front of you, whether you’re on a train watching through your iPhone or sitting at home on the sofa."